brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

     [Decimal('1.23'), Decimal('4.56')]

+Every choice it needs to make about object instantiation is deferred to the factory instead of taking place in the parser itself.

 Second, consider the behavior of languages that force you to declare ahead of time the type of each method parameter.
 You would overly restrict your future choices